 The focus will then shift to a study of how buildings respond to earthquake shaking, by first reviewing fundamental aspects of structural response for dynamically excited structures and then introducing design philosophies to address this loading type.
 The unit will conclude with a study of emerging topics in this field, including the use of instrumentation to better understand seismic hazard characteristics at a site and the resulting building response, and how structural behaviour is influenced by the building’s underlying soil characteristics.
 The unit will close with a review of several major recent earthquakes and a summary of topics in this subject area that remain less well understood.

-On successful completion of this unit, students are expected to be able:
+On successful completion of this Unit, students are expected to be able to:

 - Evaluate the primary attributes of earthquake shaking for both inter-plate and intra-plate earthquake scenarios.